markjprice/cs13net9/docs/errata/errata.md

 > Thanks to `Quest o()xx[{:::::::::::::::>` for raising this issue on September 13, 2025 in the Discord channel for this book.

 In the note bullets after Step 3, I wrote, "The page uses Razor syntax `@if` and `@for` statements to embed C# code in HTML."
 I should have written `@foreach` instead of `@for`.

+# Page 688 - Creating a suppliers page

+> Thanks to `Quest o()xx[{:::::::::::::::>` for raising this issue on September 13, 2025 in the Discord channel for this book.

+In Step 4, I wrote, "Click on the button to learn more about suppliers", when I should have written, "In the top navigation bar, click **Suppliers**".

+# Page 692 - Configuring Entity Framework Core as a service

+> Thanks to `Quest o()xx[{:::::::::::::::>` for raising this issue on September 13, 2025 in the Discord channel for this book.

+In Step 11, I wrote, "Click **Learn more about our suppliers**", when I should have written, "In the top navigation bar, click **Suppliers**".

 # Page 692 - Configuring Entity Framework Core as a service